jgoodlet/dealio/README.md

 # dealio
-Price watcher and notification system for Amazon products.
+Price watcher and notification system for Amazon.